JeroCielo/InstagramNonfollowbacks/README.md

 After I am finished with the scrolling part, I will make this project bigger and into a website or a module so all people have access

-run "python3 instagramUnfollower.py" on VScode to run it and fix any errors if you can!
+run "python3 instagramUnfollower.py" on VScode to run it and fix any errors if you can! also consider using VPN since if you run it too many times, you will get banned from your instagram account (I know from personal experience)

 # HAVE FUN!